How to Become a Receptionist

 Popular Career Pathways for Receptionists

 Receptionists are required in most businesses and organisations, ranging from hotels and factories to solicitors and schools.
-A career as a receptionist incorporates skills such as the ability to multi-task and developing an excellent telephone manner; therefore, these skills are transferable to other secretarial roles such as an administrative assistant or as a personal assistant.
+A career as a receptionist incorporates skills such as the ability to multi-task and develop an excellent telephone manner; therefore, these skills are transferable to other secretarial roles such as an administrative assistant or a personal assistant.